About Experience Jazz

 Experience Jazz Program Director, Katia Cardenas – katia [at] mnjazzed.org.

-This year’s program is will run online for 12 weeks, meeting Saturdays 10:30am-12:30pm on Zoom, March 20-June 12, with a tech-focused orientation at the same time on Saturday, March 13.
-After auditioning, accepted students will be placed in one of 3 combos led by one of the following teams (read their bios, below):
+The 2021 program will run online for 12 weeks, meeting Saturdays 10:30am-12:30pm on Zoom, March 20-June 12.
+Students are placed in one of 3 combos led by one of the following teams (read their bios, below):

 - Jeff Bailey with Cody LeDuc